kraftmog1/tree/readme.md

 - shop
 - social network
 - CRM
-- different assigment of your company and its extremly important for us to deliver a strong product, thats creat value .......
+- different assignments of your company
+  We focus on high  professionalism and quality, combined with the latest technologies on the market.
+It's extremely important for us to deliver a strong product, that creates value and meaning for our customers.
+Our approach to work is therefore quietly
+simple: our software solutions optimize business processes and minimize costs.